mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 </details>
 <hr/>

 :question: 2.
-Then query all people that are a `foe` of `KING HENRY IV`
+Then query all items in the index that are the `first` of `STATE`

 <details>
   <summary>View Solution (click to reveal)</summary>